 6) Efforts by successor firms, individuals, or joint venture members should be coordinated prior to entering a project.
 Disqualifications resulting from multiple entries are not the responsibility of AIA San Antonio.

 7) Projects are to be submitted into the most appropriate single Project Category.
 Submitting a project into more than one category is not allowed.
+The jury may move a project to a different category.
 Disqualifications resulting from multiple entries are not the responsibility of AIA San Antonio.

 8) Separate entries of related projects are eligible (e.g., the interior completion of a lease space by one Architect within the shell building designed by another Architect).